The Kontsevich integral for bottom tangles in handlebodies: Perspectives

-The reader may wonder whether the functor $Z$ on $\B\cong\sLCob$ can be naturally extended to the category $\LCob$, with the target category still involving Jacobi diagrams in handlebodies.
-At the moment, we are looking at extending $Z$ to the category ${}^b\!\LCob$ of ``boundary Lagrangian cobordisms'', which is a subcategory of $\LCob$ containing $\sLCob$.
-Here a \emph{boundary Lagrangian cobordism} is a {cobordism} $C=(C,c):m\to n${,} in the sense of Section~\ref{sec:sLCob}{,} such that the composite $C':= V_n\circ C:m\to 0$ is a homology handlebody where {the $m$ meridian curves in $\partial C' \cong \partial V_m$ bound mutually disjoint connected, oriented surfaces $S_1,\dots,S_m$.} {This notion} may be thought of as a cobordism version of a boundary link.
+The reader may wonder whether one can extend the functor $Z:{\sLCob} \to\AB$ on {$\sLCob \cong \B$} to the category $\LCob$ of Lagrangian cobordisms, with the target category still involving some homotopy classes of Jacobi diagrams in handlebodies.
+This does not hold, but one can extend $Z$ to a functor ${}^b\!Z:\bLCob\to\bA$ which fits into the following commutative diagram of monoidal categories and monoidal functors:

+The category $\bLCob$ of {\em boundary Lagrangian cobordisms}, defined below, is a braided monoidal subcategory of $\LCob$ which contains $\sLCob$ as a braided monoidal subcategory.
+The vertical arrows on the left are inclusion functors.
+Like $\sLCob$ and $\LCob$, the objects of $\bLCob$ are {non-negative} integers.
+The morphisms from $m$ to $n$ in $\bLCob$ are {cobordisms} $C=(C,c):m\to n$, in the sense of Section~\ref{sec:sLCob}, such that the composite ${\underline{C}}:= V_n\circ C:m\to 0$ is a homology handlebody where the $m$ meridian curves in $\partial {\underline{C}} \cong \partial V_m$ bound mutually disjoint, connected, oriented surfaces $S_1,\dots,S_m$.
+This notion may be thought of as a cobordism version of {boundary links}. {Note that $\bLCob(0,0)=\LCob(0,0)$ is essentially the monoid of homology $3$-spheres (whereas $\sLCob(0,0)$ is trivial)}.

-{The target category of this expected extension of $Z$ to ${}^b\!\LCob$ {is larger than} $\hA$: there, Jacobi diagrams in handlebodies may involve connected components with no univalent vertex.
-To construct this extension of {$Z$},} we plan to use an equivariant version of the {Aarhus} integral developed by Garoufalidis and Kricker~\cite{GK}.
+The target category $\bA$ of ${}^b\!Z$ is {much} larger than $\AB$: there, Jacobi diagrams in handlebodies may involve connected components with no univalent vertex. {Note that $\bA(0,0)$ is the target of the LMO invariant of homology $3$-spheres (whereas $\AB(0,0)$ is {$1$-dimensional}).} The category $\bA$ includes $\AB$ as a symmetric monoidal linear subcategory, {and} the functor $\kappa':\bA\to\tsA$ is a natural extension of the hair map $\kappa:\AB\to\tsA$.

+We plan to construct the functor ${{}^b\!}Z$ as follows.
+Every boundary Lagrangian {cobordism} $C:m\to n$ is obtained from a special Lagrangian cobordism ${C'}:m\to n$ by surgery along a framed link $L$ in {$C'$} such that \begin{itemize} \item each component of $L$ is null-homotopic in $V_n\circ {C'}=V_m$, \item the linking matrix of $L$ is diagonal with diagonal entries $\pm1$, where linking numbers and framings of components of $L$ are defined in $V_n\circ {C'}=V_m$. \end{itemize} {The Kontsevich integral $Z(C'\cup L)\in \AB^{\!\dagger}(m,n)$ is as outlined in Section \ref{sec:incorp-tangl}.
+Then} the invariant ${{}^b\!}Z(C)$ is obtained from $Z(C'\cup L)$ by applying an equivariant version of the Aarhus integral developed by Garoufalidis and Kricker~\cite{GK} to each component of {the surgery link} $L$.

+{ We hope that ${}^b\!Z$ will be useful to study the LMO invariant of homology $3$-spheres in relation with their fundamental groups.
+Indeed, it seems difficult to conduct such a study using the LMO functor $\tiZ$ instead of ${}^b\!Z$. }

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}